 Who has time for premarital counseling?

 Many studies show that premarital counseling gives couples a better chance for a stable, lasting, and satisfying marriage.
-The focus is on building relational strengths and gaining tools for handling extended family, individual differences, intimacy, finances, roles, sexuality, and communication skills.
+The focus is on building relational strengths and gaining tools for handling extended family, individual differences, intimacy, finances, shared roles, and improving communication skills.

-It is best to begin 3 to 6 months before the wedding day and to plan on at least 5 to 6 one-hour sessions.
+It is best to begin 3 to 6 months before the wedding day and attend at least 5 to 6 one-hour sessions.
 Each couple can request what would be most helpful to them, but a typical plan includes:

 The history of the relationship and each person’s family of origin.